paddygoat/Waterproof_camera_pan_tilt_bracket/README.md

     To ensure a 100% waterproof seal, use a rubber O-ring and fill the inside of the gland with epoxy resin.

-Project sponsored by PCBWay. https://www.pcbway.com/
+Project sponsored by PCBWay. https://www.pcbway.com/.
+Use these guys to get high quality parts for this project.